 - If applicant’s native language is not English, verification of English proficiency is required.

 When sending TOEFL scores, our institution code is 6877 and a department code is not needed.

 - If applicant is not a US citizen and expects an F or J visa: financial information.

 - Applicants must also fulfill any additional requirements the department specifies at the time of application.

-- Personal Statement: that answers the following questions - What are your interests in Psychology (or Psych and Law)?
+- Personal Statement: Answer the following: What are your interests in Psychology (or Psych and Law)?
 What are your long-range career goals?
 In other words, what kind of work do you hope to be doing in 10-15 years?
 What are your research interests?
 What research experiences have you had?
 Are there internships, jobs, practicum, or other experiences relevant to your application?
-Are there any other unique factors that we should consider in evaluating your application?
-Please also describe a time that you overcame an obstacle.
-This does not need to focus on an academic obstacle that you had faced in a school or research environment, though academic-related obstacles are welcome.
-This should be addressed in a separate paragraph in the uploaded personal statement document.
-Please indicate where you are discussing overcoming an obstacle either by bolding the word "obstacle" or creating a separate heading.

 - Faculty: Identify at least one (max 3) faculty members in this department with whom you would like to work.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.

 UNL Graduate Chairs and staff please complete the program update form to provide edits.
 Updates to graduate program pages are made on an annual basis in conjunction with the Graduate Application for Admission.